jjkusowski/daily-learning-journals/LJ-code201-day15.md

 Merge conflict exercise with your project team.

 ## Lab and Team work
 We worked as a team through the merge conflict lab.
 Then we worked on project ideas.
+I think we've decided on a cat fighting game.
+We assigned some tasks for the weekend and then called it a day.